 Petty theft and shoplifting – California takes petty theft and shoplifting quite seriously.
 If accused of either, the convicted may face criminal penalties which include both fines and possible jail time.
-The affected merchant may also be permitted to file a civil lawsuit against the actor to recover the amount of lost damages.
+The affected merchant may also be permitted to file a civil lawsuit against the actor to recover the number of lost damages.

 Domestic battery – Under California Penal Code 243(e)(1) PC, California defines domestic battery as a willful and unlawful action that is considered either harmful or offensive against a spouse or any type of partner in a defined relationship both current or former.